Martin-Holstad/VikingFjord-whitelist-frontend/README.md

-# VikingFjord-whitelist-frontend
+# VikingFjord whitelist frontend

 ![image](https://github.com/user-attachments/assets/22c7099d-3d45-4864-8253-3e4512e545b2)

 ## Description

-Welcome to the VikingFjord Minecraft server whitelist form!
-This React-based project allows players to request access to the server by entering their username and the server password.
+Welcome to VikingFjord whitelist frontend!
+This React based project allows players to request access to the server by entering their username and the server password.

 [Link to VikingFjord website](https://vikingfjord.netlify.app/)